RaajeeKumar/Document_Repository/README.md

 git commit -m "Added Java & J2EE Design Patterns" git remote add origin https://github.com/RaajeeKumar/Document_Repository.git [Needed only for the first time] git push -u origin master

+How to override the local changes and do a pull

+git checkout HEAD^ file/to/overwrite //It's dropping local changes, reverting to the HEAD reference which is probably the last commit in                                        //the master branch.
+HEAD^ is short for HEAD^1, which essentially means the one commit before HEAD.                                        //You could also do HEAD^2 for the commit before that one git pull